lirralirra/Project3_DataeEngineering_Group3/README.md

 by Group3 : Natasha Elliott,Michael Luc,Rajani Muttumula, Lishi Cai

-## 1. Overview of the project and its purpose:
+## 1. Scope and purpose of the project

+This project aims to create an ETL pipeline to extract, transform, and load property sales data from the NSW Property Sales Information platform into a SQL database.
+The database has two tables, houses and units, and provide data access for future use through Pandas.

 ## 2. Instructions on how to use and interact with the project